 There is no irrefutable list of “OK” and “Not OK” topics.
 But the litmus test we use at Collegewise when students ask our opinion is, “Will this story give an admissions officer cause to worry about your health, stability, or safety if you joined their class?”

 First, it’s important to remember that a college application—even one with essays, letters of recommendation, and interviews—is an imperfect instrument of measurement.
-You’re far more complex and interesting than any application can possibly communicate.
-And that’s exactly why it can be risky to mention some particular challenges.
+You’re far more complex and interesting than any college application can possibly communicate.
+And that’s exactly why it can be risky to mention some particular personal challenges and struggles.

 Are you ready for the challenges of college life?
 Do they need to be concerned about your health and safety?
 Is there a chance you could be a danger to yourself or others?

 It might seem unfair for an admissions officer to consider those questions, especially when you aren’t necessarily given the chance to offer a response.
 But that’s their job.
-They have a responsibility—to you and to the students who would be joining you in the campus community—to raise those concerns.
+They have a responsibility—to you and to the students who would be joining you in the campus community—to raise those concerns and questions.

 I would never tell a student not to write a story she felt strongly about sharing.
-But I think every applicant deserves to understand the risks of some particular topics.
+But I think every applicant deserves to understand the risks of some particular college essay topics.

 If you’re a student (or the parent, or counselor of one) who is considering writing about a struggle like these, please consider including the following information.